Zeftax/izp_projekt_t9search/README.md

 ## Query format
 * Please input your query using digits only.
 You can look for digits in number, or in name.
+* Query has to be less than or equal to 100 characters long.
 * If you are searching for a name, you can ignore special and white characters.
 * Input letters as you would on a normal mobile phone, but do not repeat digits to get to a letter.
 Quick quide:
 	* 0 = 0